Covid 19 coronavirus: Christchurch care home expected to be named as the city's first cluster

 A Canterbury District Health Board spokeswoman confirmed the Christchurch cluster was linked to a rest home in the city, but that did not mean all of the cases were in the home.

-The Herald believes it's a separate case to George Manning Lifecare & Village in Spreydon where two residents tested positive last week.
+The Herald believes it's a separate case to George Manning Lifecare & Village in Spreydon, where two residents tested positive last week.

-Heritage Lifecare chief executive Norah Barlow yesterday said the two George Manning residents affected, who are in isolation and receiving onsite medical treatment, "went well overnight".
+Heritage Lifecare chief executive Norah Barlow today said the two George Manning residents affected, who are in isolation and receiving onsite medical treatment, are "both doing well."

+And she also revealed that two staff members have also tested positive but are "also both doing well".

 Staff who had close contact with the affected residents are all in isolation for 14 days.